DeinAlbtraumTV/Discord-UI-Refresh-Fixes/README.md

 Only Snippets that have transitions will have a dedicated FAST version!

+FAST snippets only disable added transitions, they DO NOT modify existing transitions inside discord!

 # How to use:

 How to apply these is up to you, i'm NOT going to help you break TOS!